im-tomu/foboot/README.md

 $ dfu-util -e
 ```

-**Note that, unlike Toboot, Foboot requires you to issue `dfu-util -e` in order to start the program.**
+**Note that, like Toboot, the program will auto-boot once it has finished loading.**

 ## Building the Software